 It depends.
 Cooking time will depend on a few things:

 - The size of your lamb shoulder.
 Generally speaking, it is easy to undercook lamb shoulder, but relatively hard to overcook it.
 It’s one of the most forgiving cuts of lamb.
 Large lamb shoulders will take longer to cook, but I would always recommend going by how tender the meat is.
 If the meat is falling off the bone, and if the flesh pulls away easily, your lamb is cooked.
 Note that boneless lamb shoulder will also cook quicker.

 - Your individual slow cooker.
 Slow cookers differ so much.
 Generally, the ones with ceramic bowls take a lot longer compared with the ones with metal bowls.

-Optional Red Wine Gravy
+Red Wine Gravy (Optional Step)

 Slow-cooked lamb shoulder should be tender enough to pull the flesh away with a form without much resistance.
 It should also be just about falling off the bone, so the best way to check is to simply stick a fork in it and see how soft and tender the meat is.

 The most likely reason is it is undercooked.
-Leave it in the slow cooked for another hour or two, and it will turn soft.
+Leave it in the slow cooker for another hour or two, and it will turn soft.
 It is also possible that there is not enough liquid in your slow cooker, so the lamb (especially the top) has dried out too much and turned tough.
 Make sure the lamb is covered at least halfway up.
 You can baste it after 6 hours of cooking on low as well.

 It’s not an easy task to overcook lamb shoulder.
 If you have enough liquid in your slow cooker, and cook it on low, it won’t dry out for hours.